sinatra/mustermann/README.md

 ## Requirements

-Mustermann depends on [tool](https://github.com/rkh/tool) (which has been extracted from Mustermann and Sinatra 2.0), and a Ruby 2.2 compatible Ruby implementation.
+Mustermann depends on [tool](https://github.com/rkh/tool) (which has been extracted from Mustermann and Sinatra 2.0), and a Ruby 2.2+ compatible Ruby implementation.

-It is known to work on MRI 2.2.
+It is known to work on MRI 2.2 through 2.7.
+JRuby and Rubinius support is unknown.

-JRuby will hopefully be supported with the release of **JRuby 9000**.

-**Rubinius** is not currently supported.
-As of Rubinius 2.3.1, a large portion of the specs pass (3870 out of 3943), but certain parts are not working yet.

 If you need Ruby 1.9 support, you might be able to use the **unofficial** [mustermann19](https://rubygems.org/gems/mustermann19) gem based on [namusyaka's fork](https://github.com/namusyaka/mustermann19).